giantswarm/docs/src/content/reference/gsctl/show-cluster.md

 # `gsctl show cluster`

-The `gsctl show cluster` command displays details on a cluster.
+The `gsctl show cluster` command displays details of a cluster.

 ## Usage